"I believe that banking

 no longer drawn upon, or added to.
 That is, money entering

-the country is required to equal money leaving the country.
+amount of money leaving the country.

 Exporters still